 - Washington-Baltimore, DC-MD-VA-WV (odd)

-time needed for processing, data are released 2 to 3 weeks into the
+(Note: The designation even or odd refers to the month during which the area's price change is measured.
+Because of the time needed for processing, data are released 2 to 3 weeks into the following month.)

 Data are published for another group of 13 metropolitan areas on a semiannual basis.
 These indexes, which refer to the arithmetic average for the 6-month periods from January through June and July through December, are published with the release of the CPI for June and December, respectively, in July and January for the following areas:

 - Denver-Boulder-Greeley, CO